The Workers Circle: Publications

-The Workers Circle published The Forward for many years (here expressing support for FDR's "New Deal" in Yiddish and English).
+The Workers Circle published The Forward for many years (here expressing support for FDR's socialist "New Deal" in Yiddish and English).

 As an organization organically linked to the historic Jewish labor movement, many of the Workmen's Circle's leaders were involved from its inception until the start of the 21st century with The Forward.
 Through much of the 20th century, the organization's newsletter was called The Workmen's Circle Call.
 From 2005 to 2009, The Workmen's Circle published Jewish Currents magazine and supplied it to the members of the Circle.

 Youth programs

 The youth section of the Workmen's Circle in its early years was the Young Circle League of America (YCLA), established in 1930.
 The group self-identified as "first and foremost a cultural organization," sponsoring lectures, debates, and educational and recreational programs for its members.
 The YCLA also published its own magazine, The Call of Youth.

 The Arbeter Ring runs seven kindershuls, or children's schools of Jewish culture, as after-school and Sunday school programs for elementary through middle schoolers.
 These are located in the Northeastern US and Chicago.
 Kindershuls emphasize the teaching of Jewish history, from Abraham onward.
 Jewish culture, including klezmer music and traditional Jewish cooking, is also emphasized, along with the Yiddish language and surrounding culture.
 Students learn to sing traditional songs in Yiddish, as well as in English and Hebrew.
 At the end of a student's time at kindershul, when he or she reaches age 12, a secular Bar/Bas Mitzvah ceremony, called a commencement, is held.
 Commencement students prepare a research paper, a family history paper, and a writeup on community service they have performed through the year.
 At the group commencement itself, students give a talk on their research topic of choice, often also telling their family history.